Working Group 2 - Waste & Illegal Pesticides

 - a database of European waste crime cases

-This Working Group comprises 8 specialist prosecutors from 7 different countries and has met around 3 times per year, including at the annual conference:
+This Working Group comprised 8 specialist prosecutors from 7 different countries and met around 3 times per year, including at the annual conference:

 Waste Shipment Regulation webinar

-Kristina Persson, in conjunction with Rob de Rijck and Lars Magnusson, recently completed a webinar which provides guidance on interpretation of the WSR and follows on from the WSR training animation which was first delivered at the WG2 workshop in Nicosia in March 2019 and subsequently shown at the ENPE annual conference in The Hague.
-Please see below to access the webinar which is also available via the ENPE website home page.
+In addition, Kristina Persson, in conjunction with Rob de Rijck and Lars Magnusson, all of whom are practising government environmental prosecutors, completed a webinar which provides guidance on interpretation of the WSR and follows on from the WSR training animation which was first delivered at the WG2 workshop in Nicosia in March 2019 and subsequently shown at the ENPE annual conference in The Hague.
+Please see below to access the webinar.

 Waste Shipment Regulation training animation

 Developed, scripted and produced by Rob de Rijck and colleagues, this short training animation is an excellent overview and summary of the WSR.
 It has been shared widely and received much praise and is available below.

 Waste Working Group contribution to the Public Consultation on the Evaluation of the Waste Shipment Regulation